inducer/pytato/doc/design.rst

--   There is (for now) one :class:`~Namespace` per computation "universe" that defines the computational "environment", by mapping :term:`identifier`\ s to :term:`array expression`\ s (note: :term:`DictOfNamedArrays` instances may not be named, but their constituent parts can, by using :class:`AttributeLookup`).
+-   There is (for now) one :class:`~Namespace` per computation "universe" that defines the computational "environment", by mapping :term:`identifier`\ s to :term:`array expression`\ s (note: :class:`DictOfNamedArrays` instances may not be named, but their constituent parts can, by using :class:`AttributeLookup`).
     Operations involving array expressions not using the same namespace are prohibited.